rsn491/silo/README.md

 # silo

-An agent launcher and isolated workspace manager for parallel agentic development.
-Silo lets you launch multiple AI agents — like Claude Code, OpenCode, Codex — to work simultaneously on the same repository, each in its own isolated Git worktree or clone.
+Isolated workspace manager for parallel agentic development.
+Silo lets you launch multiple AI agents — like Claude Code, Codex, and OpenCode — to work simultaneously on the same repository, each in its own isolated Git worktree or clone.

 ## Usage